top of page

 • Fear-based aggression

-• Difficulty in learning new skills
+• Challenges in learning new skills

 Positive socialisation helps prevent these issues and fosters: